 However, moisture inside the wood should be 8% to 25% depending on the humidity level outside too.
-It’s clear now that if the humidity level hits beyond this level you may have to wait more before starting paint.
+It’s clear now that if the humidity level hits beyond this level you may have to wait more before starting painting.

 It happens in tropical areas mostly.
 The best solution is to expose wood directly to sunlight as much as you can.
 In this way, moisture will evaporate regularly.